What Golf Balls The Pros Use: PGA, Liv & LPGA Breakdown

 We just talked about spin and how professionals need a ball that produces more.
 Just in case you don’t know why, we’ll quickly cover why spin is important for them (and possibly bad for you).

-I’m sure you’ve seen a shot on TV where the ball landed on the green past the pin and it rolled backwards to within a few feet.
+I’m sure you’ve seen a shot on TV where the ball landed on the green past the pin and it rolled backward to within a few feet.
 That’s because the ball had spin on it.

 Being able to quickly stop the ball on the green is super important if you want to improve your short game.
 Most of us can’t do that which is why we don’t need a ball that spins that much.